@lexi.lambda Megaparsack is cool

 @cadr I think i need a little more information

-are you generating a use of require with a macro that uses in-directory?
+are you generating a use of require

-or are you actually calling dynamic-require?
+or are you actually calling dynamic-require

 or something else?